-It is perfectly possible – and I’m going to show a simple and easy way to preach a sermon without notes that I learned from Preaching Rocket.
+I’m going to show you how to preach without notes using a technique I learned from Preaching Rocket.

-Here’s the number one reason I think you should leave your security blanket at home next Sunday…
+But first, here’s one good reason to leave your security blanket at home next Sunday…

 Preaching without notes means you can focus on your people instead of your papers.